-Bintari Foundation had conducted Loss and damage studies by taking a sample of North Bandengan Village in Nort h Pekalongan, concluding that loos and damage per household in the Bandengan Village is USD 1,800 / year.
-The indicators for Loss used are: the loss of paddy field, Disable toilets, Unoccupied houses, Disable wells and indicators for damage are Decreased income, Increased domestic and services expenditure, Fragile Houses.
-The number of households in the 8 target villages (north pekalongan) of the project is 11,065 HH, so the potential loss if not doing anything is 19,917.00 / years.
+Bintari Foundation had conducted Loss and damage studies by taking a sample of North Bandengan Village in Nort h Pekalongan, concluding that loos and damage per household in the Bandengan Village is USD 1 800 / year.
+The indicators for Loss used are: the loss of paddy field, Disable toilets, Unoccupied houses, Disable wells and indicators for damage are Decreased income, Increased domestic and services and the project is 11,065 HH, so the potential loss if not doing anything is 19,917.00 / years.
 The expected benefits after this project end is to prevent a L&D or decrease in income of no more than 10%.